 Hands shot up for a free hit of cannabis concentrate on the Montalbán Theatre’s rooftop in Hollywood ahead of Sunday’s screening of “The Empire Strikes Back.”
 Other people smoked joints and ate edibles as they made the rounds at weed brands’ booths, ordered gourmet sandwiches, and swayed along to a DJ’s reggae remixes.
 At long last: a movie theater where you can smoke weed!

-Any cinephile stoner will tell you cannabis and cinema is a combination on the level of peanut butter and jelly.
-Jokes are funnier, visuals pop, and music is transcendent.
-However, this divine paring has been largely relegated to smoking bowls in living rooms or popping gummies in theater parking lots.
+Any cinephile stoner will tell you that cannabis and cinema go together like peanut butter and jelly.
+Jokes are funnier; visuals pop; and music is transcendent.
+However, this divine pairing has been largely relegated to smoking bowls in living rooms or popping gum in theater parking lots.

 “To create consistency and also find a commercial location that has a big insurance package and is willing to take the risk on this particular idea is extremely hard,” Jordan said.
-“It’s not that there’s not entrepreneurs out there that will swing the bat, it’s that they don’t have the legal strategy and framework that we spent a lot of time creating in order to attract the brands, particularly the bigger brands, who will not get involved if there’s no appropriate legal framework.”
+“It’s not that there aren’t entrepreneurs out there that will swing the bat; it’s that they don’t have the legal strategy and framework that we spent a lot of time creating in order to attract the brands, particularly the bigger brands, who will not get involved if there’s no appropriate legal framework.”

 The dab bar at the Cannabis & Movies Club. / David J. Crewe/Courtesy Cannabis & Movies Club

 The Cannabis & Movies Club taps a squad of lawyers to confab with the venue and the brands’ attorneys, while Montanez and Jordan rely on the expertise they’ve gained as co-founders of Emerald Market, a cannabis-focused marketing firm.